Last updated on March 28, 2023 by Wandering our World

 City breaks to Italy are popular throughout Europe due to the cosmopolitan feel, and perfect mix between old and modern.

 Spain is packed with beautiful towns that appear little-changed in centuries.
-However it’s the cities here that really pull in the crowds.
+However like Italy, it’s the cities that really pull in the crowds.

 City breaks to the likes of Barcelona are popular throughout Europe due to the cosmopolitan feel and historic backdrop.